OPT Safety Coordinator Jobs

 Understand what employers mean by sponsorship

 Many Safety Coordinator postings say they don't sponsor visas but will hire OPT students without issue.
-OPT doesn't require employer sponsorship the way H-1B does.
+OPT doesn't require employer sponsorship the way H-1B visa does.
 Clarify this distinction early in conversations so you don't self-select out of roles you actually qualify for.

 Pursue OSHA certifications before applying